se-edu/se-book/gitAndGithub/reviewPRs/text.md

    <p/>

 1. When there are no more comments to add, click on the {{ button_green("Review changes :octicon-triangle-down:") }} button (on the top right of the diff page).
-1. Type in an overall comment about the PR, if any.e.g.,<br>e.g.,
+1. Type in an overall comment about the PR, if any. e.g.,
    ```
    Overall, I found your code easy to read for the most part except a few places
    where the nesting was too deep.
 I noted a few minor coding standard violations